LoopZ/V8Power/README.txt

     Windows 3.11 Shell
     Windows 98 Shell and Command Line
     Windows XP SP3 Shell (except vcursor)
-    DosBOX (no i/o redirection, polling or querying stdout will not work)
+    DosBOX (no i/o redirection or querying using stdout will work)

 -------------------------------------------------------------------------------